jhlee1/shopify-intern-backend-challenge-/README.md

 ## Description
 - I have implemented the first in the second list `When deleting, allow deletion comments and undeletion`
+- To run the application, `./gradlew bootRun`
+- To package into jar `./gradlew bootJar`

 ## APIs
 Here is how to use APIs.